 Knowledge networks among small firms

 I built a large agent-based model where boundedly rational small firms compete in geographical space, developing their knowledge bases and undertaking a variety of strategy.
-A first, preliminary result, is that geographical proximity may to some extent substitute for cognitive limitations.
+A crucial assumption of this model is that consumers value those innovations that bridge between existing knowledge, which is a statement on the origin of tastes.
+A first, preliminary result, is that geographical proximity may to some extent compensate cognitive limitations.

 On the maximum size of human groups

 By evaluating the cognitive stress of the members of groups of different

 size and interaction structure, I arrive at maximum thresholds of 5-6

 persons for plain groups, 15 persons for centered groups and 50-100

 persons for federative groups, respectively.
 Beyond each threshold, a

 group either dissolves or modifies its structure according to the

 requirements of the subsequent class.
 My theory is in accord with